ksaj/rock-paper-scissors/README.md

     1ST

 # Thanks
-Thanks to '(Robert Smith) for the clever #1# trick.
+Thanks to @'(Robert Smith) for the clever #1# trick.
 He followed up with:

      You can go further, e.g. #3=(eq a #1#) ;)

 I can't wait to whittle this down to one byte.

+You can find more of Robert's Lisp magic over here: https://github.com/stylewarning.